hhvm/user-documentation/guides/hack/03-async/05-utility-functions.md

 You can use functions like `array_filter()`, or the methods on the Hack collection classes, etc. to do this mapping and filtering.
 However, there is a set of utility functions, specifically created for async, that will make your code more streamlined.

 Note: These functions are built in to HHVM 3.11 and greater.
-If you are using a version of HHVM less than 3.11, you can find these function in the [`hhvm/asio-utilities` Github repo](https://github.com/hhvm/asio-utilities).
+If you are using a version of HHVM less than 3.11, you can add `hhvm/asio-utilities` to your `composer.json` file as these functions are available in the [`hhvm/asio-utilities` Github repo](https://github.com/hhvm/asio-utilities).

 Name    | Returns             | Mapped | Filtered | Has Key | Wrapped Exception
 --------|---------------------|--------|----------|---------|------------------